On the formation of GW190814: Observed Rate Ratio

 where $p=0$ corresponds to {\:O}pik's law (flat in log space) and we choose an upper limit of $a_{\rm 0,max}=100\rm\, AU$ such that the natal kicks associated with the birth of the two NSs do not disrupt the inner and outer orbit at high probability.
 The exact value of the upper limit do not affect our results, since the probability of generating a 2nd-generation merger is negligibly small at $a_0\gtrsim 100\rm\, AU$.

 Various studies of massive star multiplicity indicate $p\gtrsim 0$ during the main-sequence stage \citep[e.g.,][]{sana12_binary_interaction, kobulnicky14_period_distribution, almeida17_period_distribution}.
 However, it is unclear how this is modified by subsequent stellar interaction at close separations.
 Our results will be mainly affected by outwards orbital migration that may lead to a larger outer SMA $a_0$ than at zero-age main-sequence, because the fraction of 2nd-generation merger is generally smaller for larger $a_0$ (cf. Fig. \ref{fig:fmerger1D}).
-We note that at low metallicities with reduced wind mass loss such that the entire triple system can retain a large fraction of its initial mass, the outer SMA can at most increase by a factor of order unity \citep{postnov14_binary_evolution} \citep[see also Fig. 4 of][]{rodriguez18_triple}.
+We note that at low metallicities with reduced wind mass loss such that the entire triple system can retain a large fraction of its initial mass, the outer SMA can at most increase by a factor of order unity \citep{postnov14_binary_evolution} \citep[see also Fig. 4 of][]{rodriguez18_triple}, as confirmed by our preliminary simulations using $\mathtt{MESA}$-$\mathtt{binary}$ \citep{Paxton2019}.

 Without considering orbital migration, a rough estimate of the lower limit of $a_{\rm 0,min}$ can be obtained by the following argument.
 The inner binary we are considering have initial masses between $\sim$10 and $20\msun$ (since NS end products are required).
 These stars expand to about $10$--$20R_\odot$ at the end of their main-sequence, and lower metallicity stars expand less due to reduced opacity \citep{klencki20_stellar_radius_low_Z}.
 To avoid mergers due to rapid Case-A mass transfer during main-sequence stage \citep{sana12_binary_interaction, schneider15_close_binary_interaction}, we require the inner SMA to be more than $20R_\odot$.
 This constrains the SMA of the outer orbit, because for the triple system to be hierarchically stable, the ratio between the outer and inner SMAs $Y=a_{\rm out}/a_{\rm in}$ must be greater than a critical value \citep{kiseleva96_stability, silsbee17_triple_stability}